Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

 OTIS Hydrating Daily Moisturiser is as deeply hydrating and nourishing as a heavy balm.
 But is still lightweight and easily absorbed, so there is no greasy feeling.

 Even if you have oily skin, it’s still essential to use a moisturiser in winter to hydrate and nourish your skin.
 Choose one that is light and has the right ingredients – like our Hydrating Daily Moisturiser - and your face won’t feel greasy or break out.
-We promise!

 DON’T SKIP THE SUNSCREEN